 It’s a silly thing to say, but you’ll be more likely to be spotted if you’re carrying a large travel backpack rather than the bare essentials.

-When I visit a city abroad, I hate that moment in the transport between the airport and my hotel.
+When I visit a city abroad, I hate the moment when I have to travel between the airport and my hotel.
 I feel vulnerable.
 If someone tries something, I can’t run after them with my 20kg suitcase.

 Don’t put anything in your back trouser pockets